Alabama receives CDC assistance in fight against COVID-19

 BIRMINGHAM, Ala.
-(WIAT)– The Alabama Department of Public Health requested the support from the U.S. Centers for Disease Control and Prevention, which has been deployed to assist with the response to COVID-19.
+(WIAT) — The Alabama Department of Public Health requested support from the U.S. Centers for Disease Control and Prevention, which has been deployed to assist with the response to COVID-19.

 The five-member team of CDC professionals will be assisting the department from June 24 through July 3.
 ADPH requested the help of the team that includes an epidemiologist, a medical epidemiologist, an epidemiologist/data analyst, a risk communicator, and an informatics/visualization specialist.